 Richmond-ers can be choosers: Richmond is one of those rare cities in Virginia where renters outnumber buyers (by more than seven percent in this case).
 So be choosy and don’t settle on a pad until you’re sure it’s exactly what your little heart desires.

 Take careful inventory: When you move-in, chances are your apartment manager will give you a checklist so you can note anything that isn’t completely perfect in your new pad.
 Don’t blow this off!
 Apartments tend to turn over very quickly in Richmond, and property managers don’t always have the chance to examine every last nook and cranny of vacant units for blemishes.
 You don’t want to get blamed – or worse, lose your deposit – for something that happened before your time.

 It’s not old, it’s distinguished … Roughly 75 percent of buildings in Richmond, including rental properties, were built prior to 1970, so hopefully you appreciate a certain degree of antiquity in your living quarters.
-Just make sure the foundation isn’t crumbling or anything too drastic.

 So which neighborhood in Richmond is right for you?
 You have your choice of 50-plus distinct ‘hoods to pick from, including: